Aleksandr Miroshnichenko: Death

-Miroshnichenko died under unclear circumstances in 2003, age 39, after supposedly falling down nine flights of stairs at his apartment building in his hometown.
+Miroshnichenko died under unclear circumstances in 2003, aged 39, after supposedly falling down nine flights of stairs at his apartment building in his hometown.
 Rumours initially circulated that his death was related to his testimony in the trial of a local judge, but local prosecutor's office later ruled his death was most probably accidental, and case was closed.

 Professional boxing record

 Memory

 Alexandr Miroshnichenko Memorial annual junior boxing tournament has been established in his hometown of Kostanay.